-Pressure ulcers are damage caused by pressure, shear and friction.
+Pressure ulcers are damage caused by pressure and / or shear.

 What are the common sites for pressure ulceration?